 A perpetual calendar watch automatically adjusts to correctly indicate the date in (almost) perpetuity because the complication accounts for leap years too.
 However, in 2100, the scheduled leap year is skipped, so even a perpetual calendar will require manual adjusting – but none of us will be alive then, so that is not our concern!

 On the other hand, an annual calendar needs a hands-on correction once a year.
-An annual calendar can differentiate between months with 30 days and 31 days, but not for February, which has either 28 days (in a normal year) or 29 days (in a leap year).
+An annual calendar can differentiate between months with 30 days and 31 days, but not February, which has either 28 days (in a normal year) or 29 days (in a leap year).
 Therefore, every year, when February turns into March, the wearer has to manually adjust the calendar to continue on the correct course.
+Compared to a perpetual calendar, which can be difficult and frustrating to readjust once it has been dormant for a while, an annual calendar is easier to set.

 As previously mentioned, the first generation Patek Philippe Annual Calendar ref.
 5035 made its debut in 1996.
 Available in yellow gold, rose gold, white gold, and platinum, the Patek 5035 sports a 37mm round case with a smooth stepped bezel.
 As expected, these dressier Patek watches come fitted with elegant leather straps.